 If you have decided to enrol for an MBBS degree in the Philippines, then you’ll be happy to know that this degree is recognised by:

 - Educational Commission for Foreign Medical Graduates (ECFMG)

 - Foundation of Advancement of International Medical Education & Research (FAIMER)

 Obtaining a student visa from the embassy of the Philippines in India is often a time-consuming affair.
 Though there’s a workaround, you can have a tourist visa much sooner and that tourist visa can be converted in a student visa later.
 Once you reach to the Philippines and get done with the formalities of admission in your preferred medical college, you can start your tourist-to-student visa conversion process.
 Overseas educational consultants like Leverage Edu, help the students in this whole visa process with proper guidance.

-Documents to be Submitted College:
+Documents to be Submitted to Medical Schools

 Please note that whatever the documents you need to submit to pursue MBBS in the Philippines should be notarized.
-Also, attestation of the documents from the local Philippines embassy is a must.
+Also, the attestation of the documents from the local Philippines embassy is a must.

 - All of your mark sheets, transcripts, and transfer certificate